swt-initiative31/documents/results/swing.md

 ## Conclusion

 <!-- A summarizing statement, based on the previous insights, assessing whether or how far the technology is a suitable candidate for a new Eclipse SWT implementation -->
+Based on the amount of effort put into this PoC and the fact that most of it was achieved during a 1-day session in the SAP Hackathon in June, Swing has proven (as expected) to be a good candidate to offer a single multi-platform port for SWT.
+Lots of the main functionalities are working after the PoC, some are still not (the most important being the **Browser**), performance is acceptable (no flickering while working with the UI) and the fact that there is a foundation to start with makes it a low cost alternative.
+There are though some caveats that require a deeper analysis, like the quality of the fonts which is (currently) visibly inferior to the quality seen in the OS-dependent ports.
+One last point is the fact that even though Swing is and will remain part of the JDK for the foreseeable future that doesn't necessarily mean that new features will be added to it, so there's the risk of Swing being outdate in the coming years (this doesn't necessarily mean that it will _look_ outdated since Swing supports themeing).

 **Final Assessment:** <!-- Closing assessment statement in one or two sentences; should be sufficient to understand the overall assessment in one minute -->
-Swing looks like a promising alternative to provide a single port of SWT because of its low risks, its ease of distribution and because they continue to receive bug fixes and updates.
+Swing looks like a promising alternative to provide a single port of SWT because of its low risks, ease of distribution and because it continues to receive bug fixes and updates.
 The fact that is 100% Java code also makes it easier to find the necessary expertise in the market.
+I suggest to keep looking into it and extend the PoC period in order to gain deeper insight regarding open points like improving/replacing the **Browser**, **performance** for complex UIs and, most importantly, the integration of native window handles.

 ## Appendix